claypilat/claypilat.github.io/newpage.md

 - Various Demos
 You can reset the sanbox instance and this deletes all of the data and refreshes the instance.

+> Production Instances
+- Used for day-to-day live business transactions.
+- No R&D or Development is done on production instance.
+- Only authorized users are allowed to use production instance.
+- Production instance cannot be reset.

 > How to get instances

 Within the trial subscription